alexminnaar/alexminnaar.github.io/_posts/2015-3-20-distributed-online-lda-with-apache-spark.md

 categories:
 ---

-In the past, I have studied the online LDA algorithm from [Hoffman et al.](https://www.google.ca/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0CDUQFjAA&url=https%3A%2F%2Fwww.cs.princeton.edu%2F~blei%2Fpapers%2FHoffmanBleiBach2010b.pdf&ei=pib7VP_ZIsewggS3pYAY&usg=AFQjCNHLmU8Gk_P4usBj2QcGcaolw87w4w&sig2=TVmpNtdTBqqPScHDqBGYcg&bvm=bv.87611401,d.eXY) in some depth resulting in [this blog post](http://alexminnaar.com/2014/10/14/online-latent-dirichlet-allocation-the-best-option-for-topic-modeling-with-large-data-sets.html) and corresponding [Scala code](https://github.com/alexminnaar/ScalaTopicModels).
+In the past, I have studied the online LDA algorithm from [Hoffman et al.](https://www.google.ca/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0CDUQFjAA&url=https%3A%2F%2Fwww.cs.princeton.edu%2F~blei%2Fpapers%2FHoffmanBleiBach2010b.pdf&ei=pib7VP_ZIsewggS3pYAY&usg=AFQjCNHLmU8Gk_P4usBj2QcGcaolw87w4w&sig2=TVmpNtdTBqqPScHDqBGYcg&bvm=bv.87611401,d.eXY) in some depth resulting in [this blog post](http://alexminnaar.com/2014/10/14/online-latent-dirichlet-allocation-the-best-option-for-topic-modeling-with-large-data-sets.html).
 Before we go further I will provide a general description of how the algorithm works.
 In online LDA, minibatches of documents are sequentially processed to update a global topic/word matrix which defines the topics that have been learned.
 The processing consists of two steps:

 <ul style="margin-left: 20px">
   <li style="font-size:19px"><b>The E-Step:</b>  Given the minibatch of documents, updates to the corresponding rows of the topic/word matrix are computed.</li>